tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

      Default values: memory = "16384"   vcpu = 4

+* **number_of_workers**.- How many worker nodes will be created by terraform.
+The number must be between 1 and 128.

+     Default value: 3

+* **ocp_version**.- Openshift version to be deployed.
+Available versions can be seen [here](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/)

+     Default value: 4.9.5

+* **provision_net_addr**.- Network address for the provisioning network where cluster nodes and provisioning host are connected.

+     Default value: 192.168.14.0/24

+* **provision_mac**.- MAC address for provision VM NIC in the routable (chucky) network.
+This is used in the DHCP server to assign a known IP to the provision VM in the chucky network.
+The letters in the MACs should be in lowercase.

+     Default value: 52:54:00:9d:41:3c

+* **provision_resources**.- Object variable with two fields:

+     memory.- The ammount of memory in MB to be assigned to the provision VM

+     vcpu.- The number of CPUS to be assigned to the provision VM

+     Default values: memory = 24576    vcpu = 4

+* **rhel8_image_location**.- Path and filename to the qcow2 image to be used as the base for the operating system in the support and provision VMs

+     Default value: rhel8.qcow2

+* **support_net_config_nameserver**.- IP address for the external DNS server used by the support host.
+This name server is initialy used to resolve host names so the support host can register and install packages.

+     Default value: 8.8.8.8

+* **support_resources**.-  Object variable with two fields:

+     memory.- The ammount of memory in MB to be assigned to the support VM

+     vcpu.- The number of CPUS to be assigned to the support VM

+     Default values: memory = 24576    vcpu = 4

 * **worker_resources**.- Object variable with two fields:

      memory.- The ammount of memory in MB to be assigned to the worker VMs